HideTake761/CI-CD-Django-REST-API-with-Docker-on-AWS-ECS-Fargate/README.md

 - Django 5.2.5, Django REST Framework 3.16.1, Django-filter 25.1
 - json-log-formatter 1.1.1, coverage 7.10.6
 **Django REST Framework** was chosen based on existing experience with **Django**, enabling quicker development and easier long-term maintenance compared to adopting a new framework like **FastAPI**.
-- Web Server: WSGI + Gunicorn
+- Web Server: WSGI with Gunicorn
-今回は
+This application provides only REST APIs and does not require WebSocket support or asynchronous processing.
+To keep the architecture simple and efficient, WSGI with Gunicorn was chosen instead of an ASGI-based setup.
 - Database: PostgreSQL(deploy), SQLite(tests)
 - Utilities: sqlparse 0.5.3
 **PostgreSQL** were considered